domcloud/domcloud/service.md

 You agree to provide correct payment information when ordering our products or services.
 Your order will be processed as soon as payment confirmation is made.

 Any hosting that is suspended due to abuse or has not made a payment or an extension for more than 30 days will be permanently deleted.
 DOM Cloud does not provide backups permanently deleted hosting.
-Please understand that this does not affect hosting running out of disk space or bandwidth.
+Please understand that this does not affect hosting running out of disk space or data transfer.

 ## Refund Terms

 DOM Cloud provides an opportunity to make a refund if you have just purchased a paid plan that is less than 15 days old from the first purchase.
-The refund is a refund of 90% of the hosting price, excluding the purchase of a domain and additional data bandwidth.
+The refund is a refund of 90% of the hosting price, excluding the purchase of a domain and additional data data transfer.
 Please note that Refunds are not valid for plan extensions or upgrades.

 We only serve the refund process to a Himbara account (BNI, BRI, Mandiri, or BTN) for Indonesian Bank or via PayPal for customers outside of Indonesia.
 After we send the money, your hosting is automatically deleted without any notification and other backups.
 You can submit a refund via email support.